 At the Foot, Ankle & Leg Vein Center, Dr. Jodi Schoenhaus or Dr. Jason Gold will perform a physical examination to look for the signs of a bunion or any related conditions.
 Digital x-ray imaging will be used to confirm the diagnosis and map out the extent of the damage.

-There are both surgical and non-surgical treatments available at a foot doctor Boynton Beach.
-Surgical treatments are typically used to relieve pain and pressure in the more severe cases.
+There are both surgical and non-surgical treatments available at the Foot, Ankle & Leg Vein Center.
+Surgical treatments are typically used to relieve pain and pressure in more severe cases.

 - Changing your footwear to shoes that offer more space for your toes.

 - Using padding to protect your foot from rubbing against the inside of your shoe.

 - To alleviate symptoms in the short-term try anti-inflammatory and pain-relief medication.